Barack Obama Still Looks Like A Guy Who Doesn’t Miss His Ex, The United States [Opinion]

 He is officially “#breakupgoals.”
 The only hard part is that he broke up with a country who now has to deal with his replacement.

 And make no mistake, there’s a lot of suffering going on.
-Between Muslim travel bans, the real chance of millions of people losing their healthcare and tiny Twitter fingers in The Oval Office, there a lot of misery to go around these days and lots of calls to “#resist’
+Between travel bans, the real chance of millions of people losing their healthcare and tiny Twitter fingers in The Oval Office, there a lot of misery to go around these days and lots of calls to “#resist’

 So let’s do what everyone does when they’re in new relationship with someone who makes their ex look way better.
 Let’s look longingly at photos of Barack Obama, the civilian, and remember how good it used to be.